harterrt/harterrt/content/mozilla/okrs_and_deliverables.md

   order by importance,
   and **pack the quarter/year** until it's full.
 * Group our project work into **3-5 major themes**.
-* **Explain why** we're doing each class of projects (Objectives)
+* **Explain why** we're doing each class of project (Objectives)
-* **Dream up metrics** to describe success and set Key Results
+* **Dream up metrics** to describe "success" and set Key Results

-It's a useful excersize.
+It's a useful exercise.
-We can clearly communicate to other teams what we're working on and why certain projects were deprioritized.
+We can clearly communicate what we are and aren't working on and why certain projects were deprioritized.
-In fact, I like this process a lot and I think we should keep it.
-But, I don't think it harnesses the true value of OKRs.
+I like this process a lot and I think we should keep it, but I don't think it harnesses the true value of OKRs.

 Specifically, I think it
 **encourages us to set goals for projects that don't need them**.
-For example, The last two quarters,
+For example, The last two quarters
-I've set OKRs for consulting and answering questions for client teams.
+I've set OKRs for giving quick responses for client teams.
+In reality, I'm already responding quickly.
-In no world am I going to start ignoring client teams because it doesn't match my OKRs.
+In no world am I going to start ignoring questions because it's not in my OKRs.
-It's an obvious (to me) priority.
+It's an obvious priority.
-The OKR isn't a goal anymore, it's a placeholder for the time commitment.
+This OKR isn't a good goal anymore, it's a placeholder for a time commitment.

 ## The Fix